Majed Abdullah: Early life

-Abdullah was born to an Afro-Saudi family in the Al-Baghdadia District in Jeddah.
+Majed was born in the Al-Baghdadia District in Jeddah.
 Majed is the second son of Ahmed Abdullah.
 Living close to a sports club alongside being the son of a football manager piqued Majed's interest in football.
 In the mid-1960s, Abdullah and his family moved to Riyadh where his father got a job as the manager of Al-Nassr's youth team.
 Abdullah enrolled in Al-Jazaeria Elementary School and he passionately watched the older kids play football.
 A couple of years later, Majed joined the school football team as well as the neighborhood team.
 He used to play as a goalkeeper.
 One day the team's striker was absent and Majed had to replace him.
 This position change proved to be successful as Majed guided his team to a 3–1 victory.
 Abdullah's family moved to Hotat Khaled District and the young Abdullah joined Al-Motawasta Al-Thania high school.
 Majed and his neighbors formed a team they called "Al-Ittifaq".
 They tried to participate in a tournament but their request was rejected due to their young age.
-They didn't give up and challenged one of Riyadh's best neighborhood teams for a place in that tournament.
-Al-Ittifaq surprisingly won the match 3–1 with Abdullah scoring twice.
+They did not give up and challenged one of Riyadh's best neighborhood teams for a place in that tournament.
+Al-Ittifaq won the match 3–1 with Abdullah scoring twice.
 Al-Ittifaq participated in the tournament and they went on to win the championship.